Sewer Backup Answering Service

 Sewer-backup calls are sensitive

 Correct.
 The AI should not give cleanup promises, safety guarantees, insurance advice, or technical diagnosis.
-It should capture context and route through approved company language.
+It should capture context and use approved company language.

 Our dispatcher decides what is urgent

-Keep that rule. iando.ai handles first answer, intake, and routing context so the dispatcher starts from a better summary.
+Keep that rule. iando.ai handles first answer and intake context so the dispatcher starts from a better summary.

 Property managers need exact ETAs